2023 Board of Directors Candidates will be presented to members after the conclusion of our Open Call for Nominations process.

 How does the (ISC)² Board of Directors election process work?A:

 The election takes place for two weeks every year.
-All members in good standing as of the date specified in the election notice and of the date of the election may vote.
-The Board puts forth several recommended candidates each year, and members in good standing as of the date specified in the election notice may petition to have their names added to the ballot.Q:
+All members in good standing as of May 15, 2023, and of the date of the election may vote.

 Who is eligible to vote in the Board election?A:

-What does the Board look for in candidates it puts forth on its endorsed slate?A:
+What does the Board look for in candidates?A:

-When assembling the endorsed slate every election year, the Board is looking for a balance of experience and particular personal characteristics.
-Prospective Board candidates must:
+The Board is looking for a balance of experience and particular personal characteristics.
+Ideal candidates should:

 - Have an established record of leadership in the field of information systems security.